 - New York City Now: Enough of a hike that it made me feel a little lifestyle inflation

-So, when Shannon about choked on her oyster after I disclosed my current salary, I had to chuckle.
+So, when my friend about choked on her oyster after I disclosed my current salary, I had to chuckle.

 I can survive living in an expensive city with a salary south of six figures because I don’t have debt.
 Rent alone costs me $12,000 a year, which used to account for just shy of 50% of my post-tax salary.
 But oddly enough, I’ve rarely felt financially vulnerable.
 I usually feel I have enough disposable income to do the activities I want (travel) and still sock away a significant amount into my savings account.

-Until Shannon’s reaction, I’d never really given much thought to how I managed to survive and save money in an expensive city with a small salary.
+Until my friend’s reaction, I’d never really given much thought to how I managed to survive and save money in an expensive city with a small salary.
 I simply did.

 The next day, I got my answer.